CIT2202/intro-to-sql/intro-to-databases.md

 * Each **row** or **record** in the table stores information for a specific item, in this example a specific student.
 * A specific cell in a table is called a **field** e.g. the *last_name* field for the first row in the table has a value of *Compton*.
 A **field** should only ever contain a single value.
 This can be text, a number, a date etc. but never multiple values.

-> This table, like most of the tables in these notes, has several design flaws.
-This is mainly becuase we are only considering simple databases made up of single tables.
-Later on we will look at databases that feautre multiple tables that can address these design flaws.
+> This table, like most of the tables in these notes, has several design flaws e.g. lots of duplication.
+This is mainly because we are only considering simple databases made up of a single table.
+Later on we will look at databases that feature multiple tables that can address these design flaws.

 ## Primary Keys
 There are key actions that we want to perform on a database table, often these are described using the acronym CRUD.